PabloPicose/ComputerVisionBlueprint/README.md

 ## Key Features

-- **Graphical Node-Based Editor**: At the heart of OpenCVNodeEditor is a visually intuitive node editor that allows users to create, connect, and configure a series of processing steps in an easy-to-understand graphical format.
+- **Graphical Node-Based Editor**: At the heart of ComputerVisionBlueprint is a visually intuitive node editor that allows users to create, connect, and configure a series of processing steps in an easy-to-understand graphical format.
 This approach demystifies complex image processing workflows, making them accessible to both novices and experienced professionals alike.

 - **Extensive OpenCV Integration**: The project fully harnesses the capabilities of OpenCV, one of the most robust and versatile libraries for computer vision and image processing.
 Users can apply various operations such as face detection, image filtering, color conversion, and much more, directly within the node editor interface.

 - **Custom Node Development**: Users are not limited to predefined nodes.
-The OpenCVNodeEditor platform supports the creation of custom nodes, enabling the addition of unique image processing functionalities tailored to specific project needs.
+The ComputerVisionBlueprint platform supports the creation of custom nodes, enabling the addition of unique image processing functionalities tailored to specific project needs.

 - **Cross-Platform Compatibility**: Thanks to Qt 6, the project is designed to be cross-platform, supporting various operating systems including Windows, macOS, and Linux.
 This ensures that a wide range of users can access and benefit from the tool, regardless of their preferred development environment.

 ## Motivation

-The motivation behind OpenCVNodeEditor was to address the steep learning curve associated with image processing and computer vision applications.
+The motivation behind ComputerVisionBlueprint was to address the steep learning curve associated with image processing and computer vision applications.
 By providing a graphical interface for constructing and visualizing workflows, the project aims to lower the barrier to entry, fostering innovation and experimentation in fields ranging from academic research to industry-specific applications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>